Roark23/Final_Project/Technologies.md

 * Tableau:
    - Is an American interactive data visualization software that we are using to present our DASHBOARD.

+* Snipping Tool:
+   - Is a screenshot utility included in windows Vista and later versions that can take screenshots in a variety of ways, which we use to create the storyboard for this project.

 * Excel:
-   - Is a spreadsheet program from Microsoft and a component of its Office product group for business applications
+   - Is a spreadsheet program from Microsoft and a component of its Office product group for business applications.

+* JASON File:
+   -  Is a file that stores simple data structures and objects in JavaScript Object Notation (JSON) format, which is a standard data interchange format.
+It is primarily used for transmitting data between a web application and a server.

+* index.html:
+   - As its name suggests index.html consists of two words index and html.
+The index simply means shortlist for multiple items.
+In web terminology generally used to showcase the website pages, categories or parts on a single page.

+* HTML:
+   - Hypertext Markup Language, a standardized system for tagging text files to achieve font, color, graphic, and hyperlink effects on World Wide Web pages.

-* Snipping Tool:
+* Heroku:
-   - Is a screenshot utility included in windows Vista and later versions that can take screenshots in a variety of ways, which we use to create the storyboard for this project..
+   - Is a Platform as a Service  (Paas) cloud offering that provisions the development of Web applications and services.
+It is a cloud application development platform that provides development tools, scalable processing power and cloud management functionality.

+---

 ## Data Cleaning and Analysis